 Researches

-Imaging and complex-structured data applications
+Complex-structured data applications

 Statistical methods for the analysis of complex-structured biomedical data